CleverCloud/pulsar4s/README.md

 Contributions to pulsar4s are always welcome.
 Good ways to contribute include:

 * Raising bugs and feature requests
-* Fixing bugs and enhancing the DSL
-* Improving the performance of elastic4s
+* Improving the performance of pulsar4s
 * Adding to the documentation

 ## License